paultopia/gobbledygook/content/pages/syllabus.md

 For example: "I solved that problem by writing a loop over the list of cases" is acceptable.
 "Look at this code I wrote" is not.

-Students will be asked to agree to an honor code on the first day of class.
+Students will be asked to agree to an honor code.

 Collaboration on in-class tasks and on homework assignments that are not one of the official problem sets is highly encouraged and probably necessary.